-MATH 335 Support for College Algebra for STEM 2unit(s) Hours: 2 Lecture/Discussion 2000 (1000) (10
+MATH 335 Support for Precalculus A Hours: 2 Lecture/Discussion

-Co-requisite support for MATH 035 College Algebra for STEM.
-This 2unit course is intended to provide co-requisite support for students requiring remediation in mathematics while they are concurrently enrolled in MATH 035.
-Emphasis will be placed on prerequisite skills needed for College Algebra for STEM as well as study skills, appropriate use of technology, and just in time review and remediation.
-Corequisites: MATH 035 must be taken concurrently.
+Co-requisite support for MATH 035 Precalculus A. This 2-unit course is intended to provide co-requisite support for students requiring remediation in mathematics while they are concurrently enrolled in MATH 035.
+Emphasis will be placed on prerequisite skills needed for Precalculus A as well as study skills, appropriate use of technology, and just in time review and remediation.